Chapter 8

 node, and the shape functions are given in the table.

-Of course, the actual nodal coordinates do not lie at 1, +1 and 0 for
+Of course, the actual nodal coordinates do not lie at 1, +1 and 0 for all the

-all the elements.
-For a general element,
+elements.
+For a general element, we map

-we map this special one to the region of interest.
-A particularly convenient way to do this is
+this special one to the region of interest.

-denotes the coordinate of each node on the
+where denotes the coordinate of each node on the

 element, and is the number of nodes on the element (2 or